-According to the records of the Litchfield Historical Society, our Center School was built in 1925 on the site of the former Berkshire Hawkhurst Hotel.
-Originally the school housed grades 1-12 and was built replaced the overcrowded school at the top of East Street.
+According to the records of the Litchfield Historical Society, Center School was built in 1925 on the site of the former Berkshire Hawkhurst Hotel.
+Originally the school housed grades 1-12 and was built and replaced the overcrowded school at the top of East Street.
 The building was designed by architects Sunderland and Watson of Danbury and was constructed by the A. Wales Lines Company.
-It became the primary school for the town when the remaining one-room schools, scattered throughout town, were phased out.
+Center School became the primary school for Litchfield when the remaining one-room schools, scattered throughout town, were phased out.
 Five classrooms were added in 1950 and additional renovations were made in 1987-1988.

 At Center School, this means:

 - Coming to school every day, ready to take on healthy challenges,

 - Pushing ourselves to think harder and stronger,

 A message from Chris Leone...

 From LPS & RSD6 Joint 2 Districts, 1 Book Committee...